How many Lexus LC 500 are sold each year?

 Factors Influencing Lexus LC 500 Sales

-Several factors contribute to the sales performance of the Lexus LC 500:
+Several key factors contribute to the Lexus LC 500's sales performance:

-- Limited Production: Lexus intentionally keeps production numbers low to maintain exclusivity and high resale value.
+- Limited Production: Lexus intentionally keeps the production of the LC 500 relatively low, which helps maintain its exclusivity and desirability among consumers.

 What does LC stand for in Lexus?